-Most of us have experienced the negative effects of a poor night’s sleep before, such as fatigue, loss of concentration, headache and irritability.
-But are you also aware of the harmful impact of long term poor sleep on your heart health?
-According to the American Heart Association, a poor sleep habit is linked to a host of cardiovascular risks such as obesity, high blood pressure, diabetes and coronary artery disease.
+Most of us have experienced the negative effects of a poor night’s sleep before, such as fatigue, loss of concentration, headache, and irritability.
+But are you also aware of the harmful impact of long-term poor sleep on your heart health?
+According to the American Heart Association, a poor sleep habit is linked to a host of cardiovascular risks such as obesity, high blood pressure, diabetes, and coronary artery disease.
 Inadequate sleep, usually less than 6 hours per night is especially hazardous.
 Sleep deprivation leads to higher levels of stress hormones in the blood and possibly promotes inflammation.
-The effects of losing sleep is cumulative over time, so repeated lack of sleep can really start to add up.
+The effects of losing sleep are cumulative over time, so repeated lack of sleep can really start to add up.

 S Snore: Have you been told that you snore?

 T Tired: Do you often feel tired during the day?